 Becoming self-employed requires a bit of preparation.
 Before you quit your job, you might want to start thinking about the kind of work you’d like to do and search for some potential clients.
 That way, you’ve got a guaranteed source of income when you leave your existing career behind.

-You also need to create a financial plan of action.
 Too many entrepreneurs handle their money badly and ruin their businesses before they really get started.

 You could consider starting a limited liability company to protect your finances.
 An LLC allows the business owner to separate their personal assets from their business assets.
 In other words, you’ll be able to protect your funds if it takes some time to find a business venture that works.